na-na-hi/renget/archive/donquijanon.md

 - [FrozenVan](https://rentry.org/frozenvan) for the super cool bots and inspiration.
 Love Eleanor, Ashley, Kiyomi and Gavrielle, and of course, Mongirl clinic.
 - [Gigasad](https://rentry.org/gigasad) for the good times with his bots on cai.
 I had a long chat with Sybille and she's one of my all time favorites, along with Miss Pepper, lunch lady Cassie, Eileen, and Eon.
 - [cutenotlewd](https://www.chub.ai/users/cutenotlewd) for ADA, Rory, and Laurel.
 True kino bots even if yuri is not my thing.
+- [Potatass](https://beta.character.ai/public-profile/?char=VGUsZNN8ySuwuPn22Y2kF8Am1zLgWP-6BKPT5ctxF0Y&username=Potatass) on cai for Kasey the bully girl, I didn't expect to get so attached to her but she's really sweet once you get her to stop bullying you.
+- [ShoobertDoobert](https://rentry.org/shoobots) for Natsuki, Leo, Trish, and Kairi.
 - Yotsubuh (RIP) for Colletta, fun times in cai.
-- [ShoobertDoobert](https://rentry.org/shoobots) for Natsuki, Leo, Trish, and Kairi.
 - GoodestBoy (RIP) for Elodine, one of my favorites too and I miss her everyday.
 - Nullanon (RIP) for Mataiko, my inspiration for Queen Maika and ultra mogger of the cai filter.
 - [Ratlover](https://ratlover.neocities.org/), love your tf2 bot and Florence.